Jesse Winker Player Props: Brewers vs. Reds

 Jesse Winker At The Plate

-- Winker has driven in a run in 12 games this season (23.1%), including seven games with more than one RBI (13.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Winker has driven home a run in 12 games this year (22.6%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on two occasions..

-- In 14 of 52 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 14 times this year (26.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.